belguteie/Titanic-project/README.md

 Data Visualization: Visualizing relationship between Point of Embarkation and Survival Rate by Sex.

 ![](/image.png)
-Determining which variables have greatest effect on survivability on the Titanic.
+<br> Determining which variables have greatest effect on survivability on the Titanic.